medusajs/medusa/docs/content/usage/configurations.md

 ## CORS Configurations

-Medusa uses Cross-Origin Resource Sharing (CORS) to only allow specific origins to access the server.
+Medusa uses Cross-Origin Resource Sharing (CORS) to only allow specific origins to access the backend.

 The Admin and the Storefront have different CORS configurations that must be configured.